spiritedtechie/spiritedtechie.com/collections/_posts/2022-10-19-proper-helfy-without-calorie-counting.md

 4. Kick-start **deeper conversations** for more insightful analysis.
 5. **Easily digestible information** e.g. areas of focus, what to celebrate.

-In other words, a simple, approachable team health check serves as a gap analysis and the first point of call for people to organise around solving team-level problems.
-Solving these problems can often have multiplying effects; thus, engaging as many people to help creates real leverage for big change.
+In other words, a simple, approachable team health check serves to identify areas of improvement and is the first point of call to then dive into solving specific problem areas.
+Solving these problems can often have multiplying effects; thus, engaging as many people as possible creates real leverage for big change within the team.

 ---
 *To note, we improved **Team Fun** by incorporating online socials to play games, adding informal icebreakers to the day, and a face-to-face social throwing axes!
 For **Codebase Health**, we identified problem areas and dedicated a tech debt iteration to solve key problems.
 For **Distributed Working**, we created async comms guidelines, introduced more rotation and breaks during pair programming, and formed guidelines for elaborating work.*